 (very rough and even silly at times)

 Symmetries start with the transition from quantum foam to tetrahedrons, then it gets even more fun.
 Each face of the tetrahedron is a simple connection.
 Plate to plate, line to line, node to node, there is parity and direction that ostensibly becomes a simple machine, then a simple computer, and then multiple exascale computers.
-It would appear that Alan Turing, Alonso Church, Konrad Zuse, John Von Neumann, Stanislas Ulam, Stephen Wolfram, Benoit Mandelbrot, John Conway, and Ed Fredkin (and so many others) were all partially right; certainly the universe looks like it could be a super-Massively-Parallel– processing exascale computer.
-Perhaps we call it MA-PA for short; just to beg the question, “Isn’t that a can of worms?”
-And, it’s okay because these worms may eventually lead us through a wormhole.
+It would appear that Alan Turing, Alonso Church, Konrad Zuse, John Von Neumann, Stanislas Ulam, Stephen Wolfram, Benoit Mandelbrot, John Conway, and Ed Fredkin (and so many others) were all partially right; certainly the universe looks like it could be a super-Massively-Parallel- processing exascale computer.
+Perhaps we call it Ma-Pa for short.
+That’s intimate.
+Then beg the question, “Isn’t that a can of worms?”
+And, it’s okay because these worms may eventually lead us through the wormhole.

 Also, the analogy is helpful because this node-to-node analysis has been going on for years under many different names by leading mathematicians and physicists: Loop Quantum Gravity, spin foams, string and M Theory, Causal set theory, non-commutative geometries, discrete models of space-time at the Planck scale (like lattice versions of loop quantum gravity), Cellular Networks and SU(2) gauge theory to make an ansatz.
 This list will be rank-ordered by complexity and there will be even more kinds of mathematics added over time.
 All of these studies are part of line 11 within our chart between notation 1 and 67.